DevOps: Mobile DevOps

-Mobile DevOps is a set of practices that applies the principles of DevOps specifically to the development of mobile applications.
-Traditional DevOps focuses on streamlining the software development process in general, but mobile development has its own unique challenges that require a tailored approach.
-Mobile DevOps is not simply as a branch of DevOps specific to mobile app development, instead an extension and reinterpretation of the DevOps philosophy due to very specific requirements of the mobile world.
+Mobile DevOps is a methodology that applies DevOps' principles to the development of mobile applications.
+Traditional DevOps focuses on streamlining the general software development process, but mobile development has unique challenges that require a tailored approach.
+Mobile DevOps is not simply a branch of DevOps specific to mobile app development, but rather an extension and reinterpretation of the DevOps philosophy tailored to mobile's specific requirements.

-Site-reliability engineering
+Site Reliability Engineering

-In 2003, Google developed site reliability engineering (SRE), an approach for releasing new features continuously into large-scale high-availability systems while maintaining high-quality end-user experience.
+In 2003, Google developed site reliability engineering (SRE), an approach for releasing new features continuously into large-scale, high-availability systems while maintaining a high-quality end-user experience.
 While SRE predates the development of DevOps, they are generally viewed as being related to each other.
 Some of the original authors of the discipline consider SRE as an implementation of DevOps.

-Toyota production system, lean thinking, kaizen
+Toyota Production System, Lean Thinking, Kaizen

-Toyota production system, also known under the acronym TPS, was the inspiration for lean thinking with its focus on continuous improvement, kaizen, flow and small batches.
-The andon cord principle to create fast feedback, swarm and solve problems stems from TPS.
+The Toyota Production System (TPS), inspired lean thinking with its focus on continuous improvement, kaizen, flow, and small batches.
+The andon cord principle of creating fast feedback, swarming, and solving problems stems from TPS.

-DevSecOps, shifting security left
+DevSecOps, Shifting Security Left

-DevSecOps is an augmentation of DevOps to allow for security practices to be integrated into the DevOps approach.
-Contrary to a traditional centralized security team model, each delivery team is empowered to factor in the correct security controls into their software delivery.
-Security practices and testing are performed earlier in the development lifecycle, hence the term "shift left".
+As its name implies, DevSecOps integrates DevOps within security practices.
+Contrary to a traditional centralized security team model, each delivery team is empowered to factor the correct security controls into their software delivery.
+Teams perform tests and implement security practices earlier in the development lifecycle, hence the term "shift left".
 Security is tested in three main areas: static, software composition, and dynamic.

 Checking software statically via static application security testing (SAST) is white-box testing with special focus on security.
 Depending on the programming language, different tools are needed to do such static code analysis.
 The software composition is analyzed, especially libraries, and the version of each component is checked against vulnerability lists published by CERT and other expert groups.
 When giving software to clients, library licenses and their match to the license of the software distributed are in focus, especially copyleft licenses.

 In dynamic testing, also called black-box testing, software is tested without knowing its inner functions.
 In DevSecOps this practice may be referred to as dynamic application security testing (DAST) or penetration testing.
 The goal is early detection of defects including cross-site scripting and SQL injection vulnerabilities.

 Often, detected defects from static and dynamic testing are triaged and categorized under taxonomies like the Common Weakness Enumeration (CWE), maintained by the Mitre Corporation.
 This facilitates the prioritization of security bug fixes and also allows frequently recurring weaknesses to be fixed with recommended mitigations.
 As of 2025, CWE maintained its own list of frequently-occurring weaknesses, the CWE Top 25.
 In addition, organizations like Open Worldwide Application Security Project (OWASP) maintain lists of industry-wide frequently recurring software weaknesses.

 DevSecOps has also been described as a cultural shift involving a holistic approach to producing secure software by integrating security education, security by design, and security automation.